gokyuzugokturk/igotek-xnt-miner/README.md

 *****

 I m not the owner of the poolhub.io + I m not the developer of OXZD-0.7.5 + All fees goes to its developer !
-The idle-time is mine hands.
+The idle-time is on my hands.
 But you can set idle-time for your own choice !
 You can edit the files, no restrictions.
 Just dont use the miner if you dont like it.
 Use it your own risk.

 *****